takemobiteam/takemobi-test.github.io/docs/index.md

 ## Manual Changes

-If the replan buttons cannot meet TUI staff's needs in some circumstances, then they can make manual changes to bookings & trips.
-These manual changes are made via API calls, which are triggered by buttons & other actions in Ermes.
+If TUI staff want to make specific adjustments or override Business Rules, then they can make manual changes to Bookings & Trips.
+These manual changes are made via API calls, which are triggered by buttons & other actions in TUI's web portal.

 | Ermes Name                         | Description                                                  | Use Cases                                                    | API Call                                                     |
 | ---------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |